SharePoint/sp-dev-docs/docs/sp-add-ins/register-sharepoint-add-ins.md

 ### To register by using AppRegNew.aspx
 > [!NOTE]
-> Site collection admins are not allowed to register ACS in AppRegNew.aspx by default.
+> Site collection admin is not allowed to register ACS in AppRegNew.aspx by default.
 For more information, see [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant#-siteownermanagelegacyserviceprincipalenabled).

 1. Go to `<site collection url>/_layouts/15/AppRegNew.aspx` by using a web browser.